AutoSpeedWatch and UK law

 - Road Traffic Offenders Act 1998

-....but we've designed and built this system with that legislation and guidance in mind.
 Unlike other systems that use continuous video streams of all approaching vehicles, AutoSpeedWatch only takes still images of the rear of offending vehicles; this is to deliberately reduce the chances of personal identification of individuals, and not to surveil the law-abiding public.
-Wherever possible we've tried to make it as un-intrusive as possible, whilst meeting the aim of improving road safety.
+Wherever possible we've tried to minimise intrusion as far possible, whilst meeting the aim of improving road safety.

 Parish and Local Councils have powers to democratically address their electorate's concerns, which is why we offer the system to them.